LISTS OF FAVOURITES

 (AND OTHER THINGS)

 Everyone likes lists don't they?
 You know the sort of thing I'm talking about - top 10 favourite songs, top 20 best meals you've ever eaten, top 50 places to see before you die.
 The top 10 least interesting lists in history?
 Lists have always been a great way to start a discussion or an argument, and seem to have become a staple of popular internet clicks these days.
-And I guess a person's lists are also a good way to get to know the basics about them.
+And I guess a person's lists of favourites are also a good way to get to know the basics about them.
 So these are a few of my selected lists covering the basics of everyday life and likes with appropriate, none-too-serious comments.
 More may be added later if I have the time and the inclination.

 Oh - and the background colours are significant, as you'll find out in one of the lists.